apify/apify-docs/sources/platform/actors/development/deployment/source_types.md

 ---

-TODO:
-- Mention that actors deployed using `apify push` are deployed as multiple source files or zip based on size

 The **Source type** setting determines the location of the source code for the actor.
 It can have one of the following values: [Multiple source files](#multiple-source-files), [Git repository](#git-repository), [Zip file](#zip-file) or [GitHub Gist](#github-gist).

 ## Multiple source files {#multiple-source-files}